 ft) hexagonal pyramidal cast iron skeletal tower with central cylinder, lantern,

 and gallery, painted with red and white horizontal bands.
-Wikipedia has a fine article including the photo seen above, Klaus Huelse has
+Wikipedia has a fine article including the photo seen above, Wikimedia has additional photos, Huelse has

 posted a historic postcard